Linux-RISC/IRIX-diskless-workstation/README.md

 ```
 <h3>2.
 Preparing the IRIX server to generate the diskless tree</h3>
-- verify it has installed the diskless server subsystem<br>
+Verify the diskless server subsystem is installed:<br>

 ```
 % versions nfs